 \section{The Special Case of Demand Response Profit Maximization}

-The profit maximization problem presented \eqref{bidding} can be generated for the demand side as well.
-Load service entities with curtailable loads can leverage the proposed strategic bidding approach to maximize their profit or minimize their cost as well.
-The objective function for maximizing the profit from the curtailable loads is presented in \eqref{load_bid}, while the MCP remains the same as presented in \eqref{closed_bidding_lin}.
-However, here, curtailable loads submit strategic bids for their WTP while generation units bids marginally.
+The profit maximization problem \eqref{bidding} can be generated for the demand side as well.
+Load service entities with curtailable loads can leverage the proposed strategic bidding approach to maximize their profit or minimize their cost.
+The objective function for maximizing the profit from the curtailable loads is presented in \eqref{load_bid}.
+Here, the MCP remains the same as presented in \eqref{closed_bidding_lin}.
+However, here, curtailable loads submit strategic bids for their WTP while generation units bid marginally.